 Because orthodontic movement takes time, most appointments after the initial placement of appliances are scheduled approximately four to eight weeks apart.
 This interval gives your teeth time to move at both a steady and healthy pace.
 However, there may be situations where more frequent visits to evaluate the status of your case, tooth movement, or to have a special adjustment are required.

-Empowered by the knowledge that one is never too old to have orthodontic care, greater numbers of adults are actively seeking treatment for either crooked teeth or jaw problems, as well as to address teeth that have shifted over time due to extractions, habits, or abnormal bite patterns.
+Empowered by the knowledge that one is never too old to have orthodontic care, greater numbers of young adults are actively seeking treatment for either crooked teeth or jaw problems, as well as to address teeth that have shifted over time due to extractions, habits, or abnormal bite patterns.

 Teeth can be moved at any age.
-Orthodontic treatment as an adult can completely transform an imperfect and poorly aligned smile into one that is attractive and functions well.
+Orthodontic treatment as a young adult can completely transform an imperfect and poorly aligned smile into one that is attractive and functions well.
 However, initiating orthodontic care and achieving a successful outcome relies on the presence of healthy teeth and supporting bone.
 For these reasons it is important for adult patients to address any outstanding dental problems before their appliances are placed and to be diligent in maintaining their oral health throughout care.